 Stockholm, Sweden's largest city and the self-proclaimed capital of Scandinavia, is widely regarded as one of Europe’s prettiest and greenest cities.
 Its unique location on 14 different islands makes it integrally connected with the surrounding sea; and its many parks, museums, and creative activities make it very child friendly and a perfect place for families to explore and relax.

 See and do

-- Look for the Vikings! – During the Middle Ages, Sweden was 'home sweet home' to those terrifying warriors, the Vikings.
+Look for the Vikings!
+During the Middle Ages, Sweden was 'home sweet home' to those terrifying warriors, the Vikings.
 Even today, they can be found all over Stockholm!
-There is an old stone with a Viking drawing on it (a Rumestone) built in one of the houses in the Old Town (Gamla Stan).
+There is an old stone with a Viking drawing on it (a Runestone) built in one of the houses in the Old Town (Gamla Stan) (see note below).
 You can also see some of their clothes, jewelry and weapons in the Historiska Museum; in the summer this museum has a Viking village in their courtyard where children can play and participate in different activities.
 Or, you can go to the interactive, newly opened Vikingaliv Museum, completely dedicated to Sweden’s former occupants.

 Looking for family-friendly accommodation in Berlin?
 Consider booking your stay via booking.com/amsterdammamas.
 Find the perfect accommodation for your family while supporting Amsterdam Mamas at the same time!

 Tea Gudek Snajdar is a travel blogger, museum docent and a mum of adventurous little boy.
 You can read more of her traveling tips and ideas on Tea’s blog, Culturetourist.com.